olivrverhelst/assignments/Lab1/README.md

 }
 ```

 One command handler should be created for each command specified in the table further up, with maybe the exception of the `exit` command.
-It is also important to register the queue implementation in the dependency injection so that the handlers can access the queue.
+It is also important to register the queue implementations in the dependency injection so that the handlers can access the queue.
 The tests is also designed in a way that it expects to find all the different queue implementations in the DependencyInjection so remember to register all of them.
 For the generic `IGenericQueue` it expects to find an `IGenericQueue<string>`

 #### Execution engine